tylertitsworth/5th-age-srd/Classes/Occultist.md

 #### Adventurer Feat

-When you cast a spell that twists, you gain temporary hit points equal to your Wisdom modifier (double your Wisdom modifier at 5th level; triple it at 8th level).
+When you cast a spell that twists, you gain temporary hit points equal to your Wisdom modifier, double your Wisdom modifier at champion tier, and triple it at epic tier.

 #### Champion Feat